-The centres are in major garrisons in the UK and Sennelager, Germany and are able to take advantage of the full range of welfare, medical, rehabilitation, education and resettlement facilities.
+The centres are in major garrisons in the UK and are able to take advantage of the full range of welfare, medical, rehabilitation, education and resettlement facilities.

-The Personnel Recovery Centres are open to serving wounded, injured and sick personnel of the Armed Forces and veterans on a case by case priority basis.
+The Personnel Recovery Centres are open to serving wounded, injured and sick personnel of the Armed Forces on a case by case priority basis.
 The centres have been designed to: